ACloudGuru-Resources/course-introduction-to-arm/Chapter05_DebuggingARM/05_03_DebugLogging/README.md

 We will be provisioning a template that provisions a (free tier) server farm and a storage account along with a web app on the server farm with a connection string pointing to the storage account.
 This template has the requisite complexity that warrants us needing a better view of what's happening while the deployment completes.

-### Azure CLI
+### Azure CLI (Windows only)

 At time of publishing you need an extension to show verbose output during deployment in Azure CLI.
 We will be using an open source ["show deployment" Azure CLI extension](https://github.com/stuartleeks/az-cli-extension-show-deployment).

+**Unfortunately this extension only works on Windows so if you are on another operating system you'll need to skip this bit and go to the Azure PowerShell bit.**

 To install it:

 ```powershell
 az extension add --source https://azclishowdeployment.blob.core.windows.net/releases/dist/show_deployment-0.0.7-py2.py3-none-any.whl